Bus carrying youth football team crashes, killing 1 child and injuring more than 40

 SALINE COUNTY, Ark.
-(KTHV) - A bus carrying a youth football team back to Memphis from a championship game in Dallas crashed, killing one child and injuring more than 40 others.
+(KTHV) - A charter bus carrying a youth football team back to Memphis from a championship game in Dallas crashed, killing one child and injuring more than 45 others, mostly children.

 The team appears to be the Orange Mound Youth Association all-star football team, according to a Facebook post.